Sex Robot Industry [New 2024 Data]

 Years indicate the founding (and commercialization) of the companies and their sexbots.

-Please note that this is just a selection of companies based on criteria of 1) innovation, 2) commercialization.
+Please note that this is just a selection of companies based on criteria of 1) innovation, and 2) commercialization.

 2010: True Companion, made Roxxxy